scottslowe/weblog/content/post/2020-07-08-working-around-docker-desktops-outdated-kubernetes-version.md

 url: /2020/07/08/working-around-docker-desktops-outdated-kubernetes-version/
 ---

 As of the time that I published this blog post in early July 2020, [Docker Desktop][link-1] for macOS was at version 2.2.0.4 (for the "stable" channel).
 That version includes a relatively recent version of the Docker engine (19.03.8, compared to 19.03.12 on my [Fedora][link-2] 31 box), but a quite outdated version of [Kubernetes][link-3] (1.15.5, which isn't supported by upstream).
 Now, this may not be a problem for users who _only_ use Kubernetes via Docker Desktop.
 For me, however, the old version of Kubernetes---specifically the old version of `kubectl`---causes problems.
-Here's how I worked around the old version that Docker Desktop supplies.<!--more-->
+Here's how I worked around the old version that Docker Desktop supplies.
+(Also, see the update at the bottom for some additional details that emerged after this post was originally published.)<!--more-->

 First, you'll note that Docker Desktop automatically symlinks its version of `kubectl` into your system path at `/usr/local/bin`.
 You can verify the version of Docker Desktop's `kubectl` by running this command: